galaxydirector/wharton_database_public/README.md

 # wharton_database_public
 # README #
 This is a temporary solution to extract data from database saving in form of SAS and SQL, cleaning and unifying them into the format needed.
+This file has prepared 1200GB data for model training.

 Note: All account sensitive information has been replaced with 'xxxxx' file_manager depends on Debian os.system